rekcah-pavi/SriJuice/README.md

 ### 4. Account Management
 - Users can update their account details and address information.
 - Users can view their past orders.
-- Admins can update,delete, abd view orders.
+- Admins can update,delete, and view orders.

 ### 5. Shopping Cart
 - Displays a summary of the cart with total amount calculation.